vygr/ChrysaLisp/docs/DIARY.md

 (def-func-end)
 ```

-Yes, that's a big mouth full of VP assembler code, but this method is a
+Yes, that's a big mouthful of VP assembler code, but this method is a critical
-critical performance issue for the entire system, so it has to be.
-All it's
+performance issue for the entire system, so it has to be fast.
+What it's doing
-doing is scanning through the chars of the string and mixing them together into
+is scanning through the chars of the string and mixing them together into an
-an int that it will store as the hash code, and returns it as well.
+`int` that it will store as the hash code, and returns it as well.

 Note the use of the instance field `str_hashcode` !
 This starts life as 0 when
 a new `str` object is created.
 A `str` object is immutable (let's not debase
-ourselves with talk of what a `str_stream` is doing ;) ), so we could calculate
+ourselves with talk of what a `stream_str` is doing ;) ), so we could calculate
 the hash code at create time yes ?
 Well yes we could but why bother ?
 We are
 wasting time calculating a hash code that might never get used !
 So only if the
 `:hash` method is called are we going to calculate the value and cache it in
 the `str_hashcode` field in case somebody calls it again in the future.

-And yes, we may get a hash code of 0 generated, but that's very unlikely so go
+And yes, we may get a hash code of 0 generated, but that's very unlikely, so go
 report me in your "hash code I have written" blog :)

 Here we see the field defined in the `str` instance.